GnisterDev/JavaFX-Calendar/docs/release2/README.md

 We have been trying to use gitlab issues and branches more properly since release 1.
 Every submodule is a separate issue and has its own branch.
 We tried to keep them separately as much as we could, however this was not completely possible, as the submodules interoperate pretty closely and developing them in sequence would take too much time.
 As a result there are cases where the branches are merged into one another to allow for paralell development of all the submodules.
 Despite this, we strived to keep changes related to each submodule in its own branch and pull from other branches only when the functionality added in that branch was necessary for further development of the current branch.

 We feel this has generally worked very well.
 We were able to get things done in paralell with minimal interoperability issues.
 It also helped that we discussed the overarching architecture of the app beforehand, so that everyone was more or less on the same page.
 There were of course cases where some people had differing opinions about individual desing choices, but we were able do discuss these and come up with a better solution that fit our needs.

+An important work habit for us during Release 2 has been working in pairs.
+This has made our development process much easier, as it allows two people to discuss and collaborate on ways to implement and refine different parts of the code.
+We also believe this has reduced code conflicts and sped up coding time, as having two minds working together helps catch and fix errors more efficiently.

 ### Code quality